JayJarosz/Guides/Manveers_Thundroid/thundroid_01_hardware.md

 * The initial boot can take several minutes.
 SSH is on by default.

 !!
 Caution: If you ever want to take off the smaller half of the plastic case, be sure to first unplug the cables and remove the SD card.
 If you take off the plastic case with the SD card still inserted, the SD card might break.

+# Switching MicroSD Cards

+Later on you, once you already have your Thundroid fully set up and running, you might want/need to upgrade your MicroSD card.
+To do this: ...

+TO DO